P3r3N03L/MYETP/README.md

 - Simple HTML intranet page
 - VPN configuration between a local subnet and an AWS private subnet using Strongswan
 - Docker website container
+- S3 Bucket with Media Offload plugin for Wordpress
 - AWS cloud infrastructure with network, RDS, autoscaling group for the website servers and EC2 instances for the intranet servers

 Howto :